Mara Salt Mines, Peru

 One of the joys of travelling solo is the freedom to quickly make and change plans.
 I was staying in the town of Pisac when I came across the description of the salt ponds in my trusted travel guide book.
 It had proven useful in Lima so I trusted its accuracy in the Andes.
 I have found it best to navigate between travel guidebooks and recommendations from locals.

 Most visitors to Maras go direct from Cusco, but I will share my journey from Pisac.
-The road to the Urubamba Valley is beautiful, depending on how you travel you can soak in the vistas the expansive vistas or share a local adventure with locals.
-Such a green and fertile place could only be seen as sacred.
-It fits the description.
-This vast expanse of space with a life energy which is felt rather than seen.
+The road to the Urubamba Valley is beautiful, depending on how you travel you can soak in the expansive vistas, alone, or share a local adventure with locals.
+Such a green and fertile place could only be seen as sacred because it fits the description.
+This vast expanse of space has a life energy which is felt rather than seen.

 My trip was a combination of a combi (public shuttle van) and private taxi because I was in Pisac.
 However, if you are travelling from Cusco one can take a colectivo (shared taxi,) or a combi to Maras and then a short private taxi to the salt mines.
 Alternatively, if you are really ou adventurous you can walk for an hour.